 The auriferous zones of the Windfall Main Zone are crosscut at a depth of approximately 450 m by the quartz monzonite Red Dog dike.
 Limited drilling by Eagle Hill indicates that the gold mineralization of the Windfall Main Zone continues below the approximately 100-m thick Red Dog dike.
-A mineral resource of 447,000 t at 9.14 g/t gold for 131,000 oz has been identified to date below the Red Dog dike.
+An inferred mineral resource of 447,000 t at 9.14 g/t gold for 131,000 oz has been estimated to date below the Red Dog dike (see the mineral resource statement shown in this AIF under the heading "Mineral Projects - Windfall Lake Project - Mineral Resource Estimates").